While it’s true that many individuals experience cognitive decline, I’ve found that a significant amount of them do not have symptoms.

-The problem with testing is finding a provider.
-Most general practitioners don’t do cognition screening, and it’s hard to find people who are certified.
+Most physicians don’t screen for dementia, and it’s hard to find healthcare practitioners who are certified.

-The problems is now solved by booking an appointment from the convince of your home.
+But now you can easily be tested by booking a virtual appointment from the convince of your home.

 What is the MoCA